vhartikainen/protecting-workloads-workshop/docs/workshop/host-layer/assess.md

     ![CloudFormation Auto Scaling Group](./images/assess-cloudformation-asg.png)

     Click the hyperlink next to AutoScalingGroup.
 This will take you to the Amazon EC2 console and display the auto scaling group.
-Click on the *Tags* tab to see how the auto scaling group handles tags.
+Scroll down and click on the *Tags* tab to see how the auto scaling group handles tags.
 Your console display should look similar to the picture below.

     ![EC2 Auto Scaling Group](./images/assess-ec2asg.png)